periodicity not handled correctly in trjconv when converting to pdb

 g_dist could then give the wrong center of mass if you did not supply

 I have just committed a fix for the 3.3 CVS version of trjconv.

 If your molecules are broken the new -pbc mol option should solve your problem.

-#7 Updated by David Mobley about 13 years ago
+#7 Updated by David Mobley over 13 years ago

 I'll have to try the changes out out, but could I perhaps suggest taking a look

 at my trajectory?
 I DO use tpr's when I use g_dist; it seems to be working as I

 expect -- the problem is just that the conversion to pdb gives "funny" results

 as compared to g_dist (and, I might add, compared to ngmx).